I was recently asked the following question:

 How do I still work and file for SS Disability without loosing any income?

 I have previously discussed working while applying for disability benefits.
 However, this question presents some new issues.
-Generally, I consider transferring from work to Social Security disability with no loss of income as an unrealistic goal.
-Here is why:

 - The processing time on an initial claim is about 4-6 months (in Colorado).

 - The test of disability under Social Security is an inability to perform work (at a substantial gainful activity level).
 So, working at SGA, after considering the exceptions) is a problem.
 Note: if an individual works below SGA level, it would not be a bar to receiving disability benefits.
 However, any work is still be an issue.

 - Social Security requires that a disability be expected to last 12 months or longer.
 This is the “durational requirement.”
 While Social Security does not require that a person is out of work (or working below the SGA level) for 12 months, Social Security can deny cases if it feels that while a person is currently disabled, but is unlikely to remain disabled for 12 months.

 - There is also the 5 month waiting period (on SSDI claims), during which SSA withholds the first 5 months of benefits.
 If the alleged onset date is the last date an individual worked, Social Security would still keep the first 5 months of benefits.
 So, even if an individual is approved within 30 days of applying, there may still be a waiting period in which no benefits are paid.
 Note: this only applies in SSDI case (there is no waiting period in SSI cases).
 However, SSI cases do not pay benefits before the filing date.